junxit/us-congress-bills-114/bill.md

 # H.R.
 4768

-> To amend title 5, United States Code, with respect to the judicial review of agency interpretations of statutory and regulatory provisions.
+> To amend title 5, United States Code, to clarify the nature of judicial review of agency interpretations of statutory and regulatory provisions.

 ## § 1.
 Short title